 Organizations play a huge part in our global society, and carry a large responsibility when it comes to helping to transform the world and ensure that we have a sustainable future here.

-Organizations should aim to become more responsible over time.
+Organizations should aim to get better at responsible business over time.
 They should assess their impact on the UN Sustainable Development Goals and try to mitigate any negative impacts and improve any positive impacts they may generate.
 It’s only through a concerted effort by everyone that we’ll be able to transform the world into the sustainable, inclusive and balanced place it should become.

 In addition, organizations should seek to align their strategies as much as possible to the Sustainable Development Goals, educate their employees about the goals and work with their suppliers to ensure they too are aware of the goals.
 Of course, this is rather idealistic, and we know there are many challenges and realities we need to face along the way, but it’s the direction we should head in.